To ask the Prime Minister if he will make a statement on the Government’s implementation of the Lammy review.

 It is noted in the report that BAME young adults face high levels of deprivation and disadvantage that may make reoffending more likely.
 What steps is my hon.
 Friend’s Department taking to reduce the likelihood of BAME children and young adults reoffending and entering the court system for a second time?

 One of the really valuable things that emerged from the Lammy review was the point that many of the issues that lead to people being in the criminal justice are upstream.
 So when we look at how to try to address the issues my hon.
 Friend refers to, it is not purely about this Department; it is also about this Government.
-So when we talk about the levelling-up agenda, this has to be levelling up across demographics as well as across the country.
+When we talk about the levelling-up agenda, this has to be levelling up across demographics as well as across the country.

 Thank you, Madam Deputy Speaker, for granting this urgent question to my right hon.
 Friend the Member for Tottenham (Mr Lammy).
-I was disappointed to find out that the Prime Minister’s response to my question last week turned out not to be quite as it seemed, and now he is not here to clarify his own statement.
-So can the Minister explain why only 1% of full-time police officers in 2019 were black and why this has not been improved since the implementation of the Lammy review?
+I was disappointed to find that the Prime Minister’s response to my question last week turned out not to be quite as it seemed, and now he is not here to clarify his own statement.
+Can the Minister explain why only 1% of full-time police officers in 2019 were black and why this has not been improved since the implementation of the Lammy review?

 Overall, diversity is improving.
 I do not know the specific figures on the police—I apologise, but that is a Home Office matter.
 For example, the Parole Board did not have a single black member, yet, as a result of the Lammy review, in recent recruitment 35% of new recruits were BAME.
 That is great news, but there is more to do.